 Enjoy some lemon juice in order to receive some of these vitamin C benefits.

 Lemon Juice Helps Absorb Iron

-When your body doesn’t get enough of iron, you will experience anemia.
+When your body doesn’t get enough iron, you will experience anemia.
 This is when your body lacks the red blood cells it needs to carry oxygen throughout the body.
 As a result, you’ll feel tired and might experience shortness of breath.5

 A study on Indian women found that lemons contributed to helping the body absorb iron more efficiently.6 The vitamin C found in citrus fruits captures iron and helps your body store it in a form that is more easily absorbed.7

 Since lemon juice can help your body absorb iron from the foods that you eat every day, this is one way to help can prevent anemia.
 Women are especially at risk for iron deficiency because of their menstruation cycles.
 Vegetarians are also at risk for anemia because they usually don’t consume enough foods that can absorb iron.